-Marketable securities are comprised primarily of shares of stock in other publicly-traded companies and auction rate securities.
-These marketable securities covered by Statement of Financial Accounting Standard ("SFAS") No. 115, "Accounting for Certain Investments in Debt and Equity Securities," were designated as available-for-sale.
-Accordingly, these securities are stated at fair value, with unrealized gains and losses reported in accumulated other comprehensive income (loss), a separate component of shareholders' equity.
+Marketable securities are comprised primarily of shares of stock in other publicly-traded companies.
+These marketable securities covered by FASB ASC Section 320-10-25, "Investments: Debt and Equity Securities - Overall - Recognition" (formerly Statement of Financial Accounting Standard ("SFAS") No. 115, "Accounting for Certain Investments in Debt and Equity Securities"), were designated as available-for-sale.
+Accordingly, these securities are stated at fair value, with unrealized gains and losses reported in accumulated other comprehensive income, a separate component of shareholders' equity.